ministryofjustice/hmpps-activities-management-api/README.md

 ## Utilities

-There are some example scripts to simulate messages in the util_scripts/localstack folder.
+There are some example scripts to simulate publishing and consuming messages in the [util_scripts/localstack folder](util_scripts/localstack).

 ## Running tests